spark-jobserver/spark-jobserver/README.md

 - Preliminary support for Java (see `JavaSparkJob`)
 - Works with Standalone Spark as well as Mesos and yarn-client
 - Job and jar info is persisted via a pluggable DAO interface
-- Named RDDs to cache and retrieve RDDs by name, improving RDD sharing and reuse among jobs.
+- Named Objects (such as RDDs or DataFrames) to cache and retrieve RDDs or DataFrames by name, improving object sharing and reuse among jobs.
 - Supports Scala 2.10 and 2.11

 ## Version Information